narner/MyWebsite/content/Books.md

 ---

 These are by no means a comprehensive list of books I own or have read; but are ones that I own and have read that related to my work.
 Sharing in the hope of finding new ones to read and sparking interesting and productive conversations.

-**Architecutre**
+**Architecture**

 * [Architectural Intelligence](https://www.amazon.com/Architectural-Intelligence-Designers-Architects-Landscape/dp/0262037068/ref=sr_1_1?dchild=1&keywords=architectural+intelligence&qid=1629314863&sr=8-1) - [Molly Wright Steenson](https://design.cmu.edu/people/faculty/molly-steenson) tells of how designers and architects were influential in the early days of computing.

 * [A Pattern Language](https://www.amazon.com/Pattern-Language-Buildings-Construction-Environmental/dp/0195019199/ref=sr_1_1?dchild=1&keywords=A+Pattern+Language&qid=1629314933&sr=8-1) - Architect Christopher Alexander's most well-known work; also inspired a generation of programmers working on Object-Oriented Programming.
-Focuses on common patterns in architecture and the built environment, and how to use them to create liveable spaces.
+Focuses on common patterns in architecture and the built environment, and how to use them to create livable spaces.

 * [Chambers For A Memory Palace](https://www.amazon.com/Chambers-Memory-Palace-MIT-Press/dp/0262621053/ref=sr_1_1?dchild=1&keywords=Chambers+For+A+Memory+Palace&qid=1630811612&sr=8-1) - A series of letters between two authors on the topic of place-making.

-* [Experiencing Architecture](https://www.amazon.com/Experiencing-Architecture-Steen-Eiler-Rasmussen/dp/0262680025/ref=sr_1_1?dchild=1&keywords=Experiencing+Architecture&qid=1630811742&sr=8-1) - Collection of examples of archiectural design throughout human civilization.
+* [Experiencing Architecture](https://www.amazon.com/Experiencing-Architecture-Steen-Eiler-Rasmussen/dp/0262680025/ref=sr_1_1?dchild=1&keywords=Experiencing+Architecture&qid=1630811742&sr=8-1) - Collection of examples of architectural design throughout human civilization.

-* [How Buildings Learn](https://www.amazon.com/How-Buildings-Learn-Happens-Theyre/dp/0140139966/ref=sr_1_1?dchild=1&keywords=How+Buildings+Learn&qid=1629314971&sr=8-1) - Stewart Brand's classic text on how the useage of buildings changes over time.
+* [How Buildings Learn](https://www.amazon.com/How-Buildings-Learn-Happens-Theyre/dp/0140139966/ref=sr_1_1?dchild=1&keywords=How+Buildings+Learn&qid=1629314971&sr=8-1) - Stewart Brand's classic text on how the usage of buildings changes over time.

-* [How Architecture Works: A Humanist's Toolkit](https://www.amazon.com/How-Architecture-Works-Humanists-Toolkit/dp/0374534829/ref=sr_1_1?dchild=1&keywords=How+Architecture+Works&qid=1630811626&sr=8-1) - Provides a framework for understanding architecture both as a form of art, and an everyday occurance that enables people to live comfortably.
+* [How Architecture Works: A Humanist's Toolkit](https://www.amazon.com/How-Architecture-Works-Humanists-Toolkit/dp/0374534829/ref=sr_1_1?dchild=1&keywords=How+Architecture+Works&qid=1630811626&sr=8-1) - Provides a framework for understanding architecture both as a form of art, and an everyday occurrence that enables people to live comfortably.

 * [Operating Manual for Spaceship Earth](https://www.amazon.com/Operating-Manual-Spaceship-Buckminster-Fuller/dp/3037781262/ref=sr_1_1?dchild=1&keywords=Operating+Manual+for+Spaceship+Earth&qid=1630896891&s=books&sr=1-1) - Fuller's seminal work on our relationship to the Earth and how we can build in a healthy way.